Core Facility Bioimaging

 Please be aware that light microscopy fees can be applied for in grant applications.
 For DFG-grants, see their form 55.04 "Guidelines for Instrumentation Usage Costs and Core Facilities" (“Hinweise zu Gerätenutzungskosten und zu Gerätezentren”).

-Type of microscopy Microscope(s) BMC LMU/ Klinikum Academic Non-Academic
+Type of microscopy Microscope(s) BMC LMU Klinikum LMU Other Academic Non-Academic

 For any fee, it may become necessary to adapt it during further operation of the Core Facility.
 Please keep that in mind when applying for grant money.